bakshay96/metta-social/README.md

 ## Project Description

 <p>The metta-social Currency  App is a web application built using React.
-It allows users to take input as a currency code and fetch information about that currency from an external API. after submisson, the app displays the fetched information in a visually appealing manner.</p>
+It allows users to take input as a currency code and fetch information about that currency from an external API.
+After submission, the app displays the fetched information in a visually appealing manner.</p>